Every day is a beer day in Darwin pubs

 A huge range of beers on tap, live music and good selection of food to ward off the munchies.
 Always pumping, this pub is a busy little venue.
 Drop in and check it out!

-Hotel Darwin is one of the first hotels of Darwin which survived the bombing of Darwin and Cyclone Tracy.
+Hotel Darwin is one of the original hotels of Darwin which survived the bombing of Darwin and Cyclone Tracy.

 Once known as the ‘Raffles’ of Darwin, this icon of Darwin serves a good selection of tap and bottle beers – both imported and Australian.
 A good place to chill out with an icy cold beer away from the hustle and bustle in the Mitchell Street strip.

 Lizards Bar is where locals go to catch up with mates for a drink or to enjoy a great pub meal.
 It’s where tourists and visitors come to meet the locals.
 The restaurant offers good pub fare and the restaurant has a wider selection of dining options.

 Located at the corner of Mitchell & Daly Street this Darwin pub is a good place to relax with friends.

 So there you have it!
 Now you know how to find some of the best pubs in Darwin!

 There are many more ‘watering holes’ to put on this list.
 Keep exploring, enjoy the atmosphere, and take the opportunity to meet up with some of Darwin’s locals.